 Big Jim Rennie from 'Under the Dome'

-In Under the Dome, used car dealer Big Jim Rennie has always been a big turd in a little bowl, but when the town of Chester's Mill, Maine is cut off from the rest of the world by an invisible dome, he quickly turns into a full-blown tyrant.
+used car dealer Big Jim Rennie has always been a big turd in a little bowl, but when the town of Chester's Mill, Maine is cut off from the rest of the world by an invisible dome, he quickly turns into a full-blown tyrant.
+Under the Dome,

 George Stark from 'The Dark Half'